84.3% of Montreal students obtained a diploma in 2021.

 Calculated 5, 6, and 7 years after a new cohort of students starts Secondary I, the rate of graduation and qualification is the proportion of youth who have obtained a high school diploma (DES), a vocational diploma (DEP), or a qualification (training certificate in a semiskilled trade or prework training certificate).This rate is the primary tracking indicator for graduation and qualification.

-- To be consistent with the graduation rate parameters used by the ministère de l’Éducation et de l’Enseignement supérieur (MEES) to set the government’s 2020 graduation rate target, the indicator used throughout this site, unless otherwise indicated, is the rate at which an initial diploma is achieved after a maximum of 7 years of study in the public system.
+- The indicator used throughout this site, unless otherwise indicated, is the rate at which an initial diploma is achieved after a maximum of 7 years of study in the public system.

-- The rate is calculated annually by the MEES.
+- The rate is calculated annually by the ministère de l’Éducation.